-Members of the Board of Education established 5 timeless strategic goals for the next five year period.
-The Board has reviewed the Strategic Plan and set focus areas and benchmarks for the FY 2009 school year.
-A summary of the key initiatives, goals and focus areas is identified below with a description following the summary.
-The entire Strategic Plan follows after the Implementation Plan for FY 2009 school year.
+Members of the board of education evaluated input from the community and consolidated that input into 5 timeless strategic goals and 16 focus areas for the next five year period.
+A summary of the goals and focus areas is identified below with a detailed description of goals and focus areas following the summary.